-In addition, the Company prescribes the basic principles of crisis management at the Nomura Group in the Nomura Group Crisis Management Regulations.
-In accordance with such regulations, each company of the Nomura Group has appointed Crisis Management Officers and discusses crisis management measures based on the fundamental policies of crisis management adopted by each company.
-Also, by establishing the Group Crisis Management Committee, the Company has established a global crisis management structure, which includes business continuity measures in case of an emergency.
+In addition, the Company prescribes the basic principles of crisis management at the Nomura Group in the Nomura Group Crisis Management Regulation.
+The Company, based on the Regulation, provides guidelines for establishing and operating Nomura Group's crisis management and business continuity management system as well as for ensuring flexible and appropriate responses in the event of a crisis.
+Also, the Company has the Nomura Group Crisis Management Committee as a decision-making body that oversees crisis management across the entire group, discusses and reports on matters related to the enhancement of recovery and resolution plans, and the maintenance and assurance of operational resilience.
 The content of resolutions adopted by the Committee is reported to the Executive Management Board.

 - 3. Reporting Structure in Relation to Execution of Duties - (1) Executive Officers shall report on the status of their own execution of duties not less frequently than once every 3 (three) months.
-They shall also maintain a reporting structure that governs reporting with respect to Nomura Group directors, executives, and employees. - (2) Executive Officers shall report the following matters on a regular basis to the Audit Committee directly or through the members of the Audit Committee or the Audit Mission Director: - (a) The implementation status of internal audits, internal audit results, and remediation status; - (b) The maintenance and operational status of the compliance and conduct risk management structure; - (c) Risk management status;
+They shall also maintain a reporting structure that governs reporting with respect to Nomura Group directors, executives, and employees. - (2) Executive Officers shall report the following matters on a regular basis to the Audit Committee directly or through the members of the Audit Committee or the Audit Mission Director: - (a) The maintenance and operational status of the compliance and conduct risk management structure; - (b) Risk management status; - (c) The outline of quarterly financial results and material matters (including matters concerning the selection and application of significant accounting policies and matters concerning internal controls over financial reporting); and - (d) The operational status of the Compliance Hotline and details of the reports received. - (3) In the event that a Director (excluding Director who is an audit committee member), Executive Officer, Senior Managing Director, or employee is requested to report on a matter concerning the execution of such person's duties by a member of the Audit Committee designated by the Audit Committee or the Audit Mission Director, such person shall promptly report on such matters.

-- (d) The outline of quarterly financial results and material matters (including matters concerning the selection and application of significant accounting policies and matters concerning internal controls over financial reporting); and - (e) The operational status of the Compliance Hotline and details of the reports received. - (3) In the event that an Executive Officer, Senior Managing Director, or employee is requested to report on a matter concerning the execution of such person's duties by an Audit Committee Member designated by the Audit Committee or the Audit Mission Director, such person shall promptly report on such matters. - (4) In the event that a Director, Executive Officer or Senior Managing Director becomes aware of a matter raised below, an immediate report must be made to a member of Audit Committee or Audit Mission Director.
-Moreover, in the event that the person who becomes aware of such a matter is an Executive Officer or Senior Managing Director, a report must be made simultaneously to the Executive Management Board or the Nomura Group Conduct Committee.
-The Executive Management Board or the Nomura Group Conduct Committee will deliberate concerning such matter, and in the event that it is admitted as necessary, based on such results, appropriate measures will be taken. - (a) Any material violation of law or regulation or other important matter concerning compliance and conduct. - (b) Any legal or financial problem that may have a material impact on the business or financial conditions of each Nomura Group company. - (c) Any order from any regulatory authority or other facts that may potentially cause the Nomura Group to incur a significant loss. - (5) In the event that a Nomura Group director, officer, or employee discovers a matter raised above, the Company must maintain a structure that provides for immediate direct or indirect reporting to an Audit Committee Member or Audit Mission Director. - (6) To ensure that persons making a report prescribed in the preceding paragraph 2 do not receive disadvantageous treatment due to the making of such report, the Company must take appropriate measures.
+- (4) In the event that a Director, Executive Officer or Senior Managing Director becomes aware of a matter raised below, an immediate report must be made to a member of the Audit Committee or Audit Mission Director.
+Moreover, an Executive Officer or Senior Managing Director who becomes aware of such a matter shall report such matter to the Executive Management Board etc., and shall take appropriate measures. - (a) Any material violation of law or regulation or other important matters concerning compliance and conduct with regard to each Nomura Group company. - (b) Any legal or financial problem that may have a material impact on the business or financial conditions of each Nomura Group company. - (c) Any order from any regulatory authority or other facts that may potentially cause the Nomura Group to incur a significant loss. - (5) In the event that a Nomura Group director, officer, or employee discovers a matter raised above, the Company must maintain a structure that provides for immediate direct or indirect reporting to a member of the Audit Committee or Audit Mission Director. - (6) To ensure that persons making a report prescribed in the preceding paragraph 2 do not receive disadvantageous treatment due to the making of such report, the Company must take appropriate measures.